linukc/notify-free-gpu/README.md

 ## Setup

 Create venv and install requirements.
+Tested with py3.8 and py3.10.

 Next, you have to create a `config.json` file in this directory containing the bot token and a list of user ids that the bot should send messages to: